Finance and Insurance

 Fund established and maintained by an insurer under section 16 of the Insurance Act 1966 that is concerned with general insurance business.

-General insurance business refers to the insurance business of an insurer, including the effecting and carrying out of contracts for bonds and guarantees, but excluding those concerned with life policies and long-term accident and health policies as defined in the Insurance Act 1966.
-General insurance includes marine and aviation insurance, motor insurance, property insurance, public liability insurance, travel insurance and work injury compensation insurance.
+General insurance business refers to the insurance business of an insurer excluding those concerned with life policies and long-term accident and health policies as defined in the Insurance Act 1966.
+It includes marine and aviation insurance, motor insurance, property insurance, public liability insurance, travel insurance and work injury compensation insurance, including the effecting and carrying out of contracts for bonds and guarantees.

 Insurance